 The Mission of Head Start is to promote the school readiness of children three to five years of age by providing comprehensive services, while emphasizing the role of parents as their child’s first and most important teacher.

-About Kosciusko County Head Start (KCHS) provides six-hour classes Monday through Thursday in Warsaw, North Webster, Mentone, Leesburg, Claypool, and Pierceton during the school year.
+About Kosciusko County Head Start (KCHS) provides at least six-hour classes Monday through Thursday in Warsaw, North Webster, Mentone, Leesburg, Claypool, and Pierceton during the school year.
 Classrooms are licensed, accredited by the National Association of the Education of Young Children, and on Level 4 Paths to Quality.
-Transportation is not provided to and from centers, but a Home-Based option is available featuring a qualified teacher who comes to the home to work with children one-on-one for an hour and a half each week.
-Home Based classroom experiences are scheduled twice a month to give children the opportunity to interact with their teacher and other KCHS children in a classroom setting.
-KCHS partners with parents to monitor their child’s health, nutritional, dental, and mental health needs, and their progress in the development of all school readiness skills.
+Transportation is provided by parents to and from centers.
+KCHS partners with parents to monitor their child’s health, nutritional, dental, and mental health needs and their progress in the development of all school readiness skills.
 Eligible children must be 3 years old before August 1st.

 “Both of my kids were blessed to be able to come to Head Start!
 Both have learned so much.
 I couldn’t have asked for a better way for my kids to get a head start before school!
 The people who work here are very kind and smiling every time you see them! ♥ this place!”~April